Cherreads

 Then the System erupted.

 Pale blue and brilliant gold light flooded the cavern, reflecting off the black water and washing over the group.
-The notifications arrived in a cascade — EXP, level calculations, skill upgrades — all of it arriving simultaneously in a way that felt less like reward and more like the System catching up to something that had already happened.
+The notifications arrived in a cascade.
+EXP, level calculations, skill upgrades.
+All of it arrived simultaneously in a way that felt less like reward and more like the System catching up to something that had already happened.

 Will read.
 Khan interrupted.

 Will looked at his team.
 Tyson bleeding from the forehead, still upright.
 Don's shaking hands, starting to steady.
 Maddie with ichor drying in her hair, already scanning the cavern walls.
-Allison, mana-depleted and pale, watching him with the careful attention of someone who'd been monitoring his vitals since the arrow hit the stalactite.
+Allison, mana-depleted and pale, watching him with the careful attention of someone who had monitored his vitals since the arrow hit the stalactite.

 He got up.